The Dental Benefits and Detriments to Coffee and Tea

 Apicoectomy

-What is an Apicoectomy?
+What Is an Apicoectomy?

 What Type of Tooth Qualifies for an Apicoectomy?

-Indications for an apicoectomy include:
+Indications for an apicoectomy include the following:

-- Infection after root canal treatment or re-treatment
+- Infection after root canal treatment or retreatment

 - Calcification in the tooth that prevents endodontic files from reaching the apex